phschon/ultrabot/README.md

 # UltraBot - yet another discord bot

 A simple, extensible and lightweight discord bot written in Python.
-Control the bot using `!<command>` or `!help <command>` from any server's channel the bot is connected to or sending a private message.
+Control the bot using `!<command>` or `!help <command>` from any discord server's channel the bot is connected to or sending a private message.

-## Overwiew
+## Modules

-Supports the following functionalities:
+The `modules` folder contains all available modules for the bot.
+Each module must have the `ub-` prefix (for now, see TODO), as well as contain a class with the same name as the file (note the first letter being uppercase).
+The filename must only contain letters and digits.
+This class again, must contain the execute method, as can be seen in `template.py`.

-* `ultrabot.py`: basic bot, connects to server and handles agrument parsing
+At the moment the following functionalities are avaibalbe:
-* `helpfunc.py`: handles `!help` command for each other functionality
+* `help`: handles `!help` command for each other functionality
-* `randomgen.py`: generate pseudo-random numbers in the form of pen&paper die throws
+* `random`: generate pseudo-random numbers in the form of pen&paper die throws
-* `testfunc.py`: debug and testing purpose only, showing debug output on console.
+* `testfunc`: debug and testing purpose only, showing debug output on console.
 Also works with multiple channels on multiple servers.
 To remove this from a running bot, delete the occurrences in lines 7, 13 and 16 in `ultrabot.py`

 ## TODO